robjg/oddjob/README.txt

 - New Swing Panel is available that provides Oddjob jobs as simple Buttons.
   It is not yet an Oddjob element but can be added with
   <bean class='org.oddjob.swing.OddjobPanel'/>
+- Change foreach so that a parallel foreach can have a run window (i.e. preLoad and purgeAfter properties).
+Also individual foreach jobs may now be configured with designer.
+- Developer Guide documentation has been improved especially around using Oddballs.

 Still To Do for 1.3.0
 ---------------------